linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 - **Follow markdown convention and use a single H1 heading in your file for this to work**
-- Besides the outline plugin if I want to navigate between headings I use:
+- I tend to fold items and navigate that way, or use the outline plugin, but sometimes I do still use `gj` and `gk` when unfolded to navigate between headings
-  - `gj` and `gk`

 #### lazyvim already uses default `gj` and `gk` mappings